 However, single and widowed women were able to buy and sell land and participate in the ‘outer’ world of business, in contrast to the ‘inner’ world of the domestic household.
 Wealthy women would also have spent some of their money on expensive furnishings, clothes and books.

 Widows received income from their ‘dower’ – money or land to which they were entitled after the death of their husband.
 Specific estates were sometimes identified for dower in the negotiations preceding the marriage.

-The following extracts from literary and historical texts give some insights into women’s property in medieval society.
+The following extracts from literary and historical texts give some insights into women’s ownership of property in medieval society.

 Transcripts and translations for manuscript items are also available for download:

 Document 1: Lease of property in Skegby, Nottinghamshire, from Matilda (Maud) de Nevill to John le Bret (undated, c.1275-1300, Latin)

 Matilda’s beautiful seal is in the oval shape normally used by women to authenticate deeds.
 It shows a standing woman holding a bird of prey, and is attached to the deed by an original textile thong, probably silk.
 Matilda (known as Maud or Maude in English) was the sister of Sir John de Eyvill.
 According to the Nottinghamshire historian Robert Thoroton, Sir John de Eyvill, knight, of Egmanton, was one of the lords of Skegby in 1315/6.
 He was perhaps the son of the first Sir John de Eyvill.
 Matilda was probably a widow when she made this deed.
 One of her husbands was Gilbert de Norss’, father of her son Thomas, but the first name of her Nevill husband is not known.

 transcription and translation